 These guidelines are also reflected in a section titled “Safeguards to be taken while arresting women” available on the Andhra Pradesh Police website.
 The suggested safeguards include the following:

 A: While making arrest of a woman submission to custody should be presumed unless circumstances to the contrary exist.
 There should be no occasion for a male Police Officer to touch her person.
 It is therefore advisable whenever it is proposed to arrest a female, women police should be employed.

 B: Arrest of women should as far as possible during night times be avoided unless it is inevitable.

-Thus, while Indian Police may follow these guidelines as much as possible, I could find no evidence to support the claim that a woman may actually refuse to comply with police requests to go to a police station at night.
 The NHRC qualifies the guideline pertaining to the arrest of women with the phrase, “As far as is practicable”.
-I would suggest, therefore, that if an alleged crime committed by a woman was serious in nature and no female officer was available to make the arrest, a male officer would have the power to take the woman into custody, even between 6pm and 6am.
+I would suggest, therefore, that if an alleged crime committed by a woman was serious in nature and no female officer was available to make the arrest, a male officer may still have the power to take the woman into custody, even between 6pm and 6am.